dshuld/startup/README.md

 It was cool to add functionality to the site, I learned more about how to use local storage to keep track of scores and username information.
 ## Startup JS
 It was much more intensive than I expected, but I learned a lot about using localStorage
+## Fetch
+API's are useful for getting external data.